alkampfergit/personal-blog/codewrecks/content/post/old/2009/01/t-sql-selecting-top-x-element-for-each-group.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 the ROW\_NUMBER creates a column with an incremental number over some order clause and optionally partitioned over some columns.
-In this example I partition by CustomerId, this means that for each CustomerId the RowNumber starts again with number 1 then I order for â€œFreight descâ€.
+In this example I partition by CustomerId, this means that for each CustomerId the RowNumber starts again with number 1 then I order for *Freight desc*.
 I put everything in an inner Select and from the outer query I select only the rows whose RowNumber is less than 4, the result is the list of the three order with higher Freight for each customer, really simple ;)

 10835    ALFKI    69.53